EHS-Minecraft-Club/Gaming-Club/README.md

 # Planned
 - Countdown for activities on "Activities.html"
   -  Claimed by @Alties-GamingYT
-  -  Short Term (expected befor the 23-24 school year)
+  -  Short Term (expected beforr the 23-24 school year)
 - Change site to use [ASTRO](https://astro.build/)
   -  Claimed by @Alties-GamingYT
-  -  Long Term (year out as of 6/10/2023)
+  -  Long Term (year out as of 6/10/2023 [arround the 24-25 schoolyear])
 - meetings site:
  ```asciidoc
  ## meeting-minutes